marmelab/react-admin/docs/Actions.md

 This is called **pessimistic rendering**, as all users are forced to wait because of the (usually rare) possibility of server failure.

 An alternative mode for mutations is **optimistic rendering**.
 The idea is to handle the calls to the `dataProvider` on the client side first (i.e. updating entities in the react-query cache), and re-render the screen immediately.
 The user sees the effect of their action with no delay.
 Then, react-admin applies the success side effects, and only after that, it triggers the call to the data provider.
-If the fetch ends with a success, react-admin does nothing more than a refresh to grab the latest data from the server.
+If the fetch ends with success, react-admin does nothing more than a refresh to grab the latest data from the server.
 In most cases, the user sees no difference (the data in the Redux store and the data from the `dataProvider` are the same).
-If the fetch fails, react-admin shows an error notification, and reverts the mutation.
+If the fetch fails, react-admin shows an error notification and reverts the mutation.

 A third mutation mode is called **undoable**.
 It's like optimistic rendering, but with an added feature: after applying the changes and the side effects locally, react-admin *waits* for a few seconds before triggering the call to the `dataProvider`.
-During this delay, the end user sees an "undo" button that, when clicked, cancels the call to the `dataProvider` and refreshes the screen.
+During this delay, the end-user sees an "undo" button that, when clicked, cancels the call to the `dataProvider` and refreshes the screen.

 Here is a quick recap of the three mutation modes: